SapienzaInteractiveGraphicsCourse/final-project-chillandplay/README.md

 ## How to play
 Select the minigame you want to play.

-Choose the frog if you want to play as a fly that bothers it while trying to not get eaten.
+Choose the frog if you want to play as a fly, bother the frog while trying to not get eaten.
-Move the mouse to pull the fly around the screen.
-You can pass through different game areas, in which the fly is always followed by the frog’s gaze.
-The closer you get to the frog, the more dangerous it becomes.
+Move the mouse to pull the fly around the screen, and don't sit still for too long.
+The closer you get to the frog, the more dangerous it becomes!

-Choose the sheep if you want to feel like a farmer who needs to shear his sheep.
-Like a real farmer, grab the scissors and move them over the sheep to remove the wool tufts.
-Once the wool is removed it falls on the ground and disappears.
-You can click and drag, or use the arrow keys, to rotate the sheep to not miss any spot.
+Choose the sheep if you want to feel like a farmer.
+Grab the scissors and move them over the sheep to remove the wool tufts.
+Click and drag, or use the arrow keys, to rotate the sheep so you don't miss any spot.

 ## Documentation
 Here you can find the project report: [Chill&PlayReport.pdf](https://github.com/SapienzaInteractiveGraphicsCourse/final-project-chillandplay/blob/main/Report.pdf).